agstephens/proto-jasmin-mermaid-docs/README.md

 ### Workflow Migration

+Many users will develop a workflow in a Jupyter Notebook and scale it up on to the LOTUS cluster.
+In the case of Machine Learning workflows, they will also require use of the GPU-nodes on LOTUS, known as ORCHID.
+This flowchart helps you navigate the various stages required to move from a single Notebook file through to a large-scale deployed and completed workflow.

+### Workflow Completion

 Once you have completed your workflow on JASMIN, there are a number of possible follow-up tasks that you should consider:
 - Publish your code to:
   - A GitHub (or other) public/private repository